 \subsection{Background}

 $~$\\

-Random walk on random environments is the object of intensive mathematical research for more then 3 decades.
+Random walks on random environments is the object of intensive mathematical research for more than 3 decades.
 It deals with models from condensed matter physics, physical chemistry, and many other fields of research.
-The common subject of all models is the investigation of movement of particles in an inhomogeneous media.
-It turnes out that the randomness of the media (i.e. the environment) is responsible for some unexpected results, especially in large scale behavior.
-In the general case, the random walk takes place in a countable graph $(V,E)$, but the most investigated models deals with the graph of the $d$-dimensional integer lattice, (i.e. $V=\BZ^d$).
+The common subject of all models is the investigation of particles movement in inhomogeneous media.
+It turns out that the randomness of the media (i.e.~the environment) is responsible for some unexpected results, especially in large scale behavior.
+In the general case, the random walk takes place in a countable graph $(V,E)$, but the most investigated models deals with the graph of the $d$-dimensional integer lattice, i.e., $\BZ^d$.
 For some of the results on those models see \cite{Ze03}, \cite{Sz00}, \cite{Hu96} and \cite{Re05}.
-The definition of RWRE involves two steps: First the environment is randomly chosen by some given probability, then the random walk, which takes place on this given fixed environment, is a Markov chain with transition probabilities that depend on the environment.
-We note that the environment is kept fixed and does not evolve during the random walk, and that the random walk, given an environment, is not necessarily reversible.
-The questions on RWRE come in two major types: quenched, in which the walk is distributed according to a given typical environment, and annealed, in which the distribution of the walk is taken according to an average on the environments.
+The definition of RWRE involves two steps: First the environment is randomly chosen according to some given distribution, then the random walk, which takes place on this fixed environment, is a Markov chain with transition probabilities that depend on the environment.
+We note that the environment is kept fixed and does not evolve during the random walk, and that the random walk, given the environment, is not necessarily reversible.
+The questions on RWRE come in two major flavors: Quenched, in which the walk is distributed according to a given typical environment, and annealed, in which the distribution of the walk is taken according to an average on the environments.